Solving sparse principal component analysis with global support: Computational experiments

 \subsubsection{Results on larger instances}

 We compare the gap obtained by the upper bound $\text{ub}^{\text{sub-mat}}$ (\ref{eq:CIP-impl} plus sub-matrix technique) and compare it against that obtained by Baseline1 on the artificial and real instances with original sizes.
-These are reported on Tables~\ref{tab:artificial-instances-submatrix-tech} and ~\ref{tab:real-instances-submatrix-tech-part1}.
+These are reported on Tables~\ref{tab:artificial-instances-submatrix-tech} and~\ref{tab:real-instances-submatrix-tech-part1}.

-{ On the spiked covariance matrix artificial instances we see that our dual bound $\text{ub}^{\text{sub-mat}}$ is typically orders of magnitude better than Baseline1, and is at most 0.35 for all instances.
-These results also illustrate that the sub-matrix ratio parameter can have a big impact on the bound obtained by the sub-matrix technique.
+On the spiked covariance matrix artificial instances, we see that our dual bound $\text{ub}^{\text{sub-mat}}$ is typically orders of magnitude better than Baseline1 and is at most 0.35 for all instances.
+These results also illustrate that the sub-matrix ratio parameter can significantly impact the bound obtained by the sub-matrix technique.

 On the real instances, we see from Table~\ref{tab:real-instances-submatrix-tech-part1} that on instances CovColon and Lymph our dual bound $\text{ub}^{\text{sub-mat}}$ performs slightly better than Baseline1 (except instance Lymph with parameters $(3, 10)$), and the gaps are overall less than 0.39.
 However, on instances Reddit1500 and Reddit2000 our dual bound $\text{ub}^{\text{sub-mat}}$ vastly outperforms Baseline1 on all settings of parameters.
-We remark that these are the largest instances in the experiments, which attest the scalability of our proposed bound.}
+We remark that these are the largest instances in the experiments, which attest to the scalability of our proposed bound.